 39 people found dead in truck container in southeast England

-Police in southeastern England said 39 people were found dead Wednesday inside a truck container believed to have come from Bulgaria.
+Police in southeastern England said 39 people were found dead Wednesday inside a large cargo truck believed to have come from Bulgaria.

-The truck, which is said to have entered Britain via the Welsh port of Holyhead on Saturday, was found by ambulance workers at Waterglade Industrial Park, Grays.
+The truck, which is said to have entered Britain via the Welsh port of Holyhead on Saturday, was found by ambulance workers at Waterglade Industrial Park in Grays, a town just by the River Thames around 25 miles (40 kms) east of central London.

 A cordon has been put in place and access to and from the industrial park remains closed.

-"We are working with Thurrock Council to mitigate against any impact our investigation scene will have locally."
+“We are working with Thurrock Council (the local authority) to mitigate against any impact our investigation scene will have locally.”
 Mariner said.

 Prime Minister Boris Johnson pledged in a tweet to work closely with Essex Police to establish exactly what happened.